XavierPelle/microservice-docker-nodejs/README.md

 ## Documentation

-You can use the API-GATEWAY on http://localhost:5000 and endpoint
+You can use the API-GATEWAY on http://localhost:5000 endpoint

 #### /users
 for user-microservice